dlebansais/Easly-Language/Doc/Nodes/Type/AnchoredType.md

 <b>end</b>
 </pre>

-The point of anchored types is more visible when a feature of a parent class is redefined in a child class.
-If `X` is the redefined feature, and `Y` was declared as `like X`, the type of `Y` will also follow the redeclaration.
+The usefulness of anchored types is more visible when a feature of a parent class is redefined in a child class.
+If `X` is the redefined feature, and `Y` was declared as `like X`, the type of `Y` will also follow the redefinition.
 This ensures that assignments `X ← Y` and `Y ← X` in the code of the parent class will remain valid in children.

 <!---
 Mode=Default